With all the kitche knives I have been making, its been a while since I made my last clip point like this.

 It has a 6″ long ladder pattern damascus steel blade and bocote wood handle and comes with a leather sheath.

-It is availabile for immediate purchase for US$ 310.00, plus US$ 19.50 for worldwide shipping.
+It is my damascus creation number 150 and is availabile now for immediate delivery for US$ 325.00, plus shipping.

 Unlike the more usual damascus steel patterns, where the layers of different steels stay side by side, in this pattern, they are stacked one on to of each other, creatig a very unique pattern.So far I only used this for a half dozen knives and this is the latest one, a chef with a 16cm blade and imbuia root handle.

 This knife is availabile for immediate delivery for US$ 500.00 plus shipping (US$ 14.50 worldwide).
 A felt lined, aluminium reinforced leather pouch is included.

 Me, André Mifano and Marcella Ghirelli in the kitchn of Vito restaurant through the lens of Pedro Ferraz Cardoso.
 Thanks a lot for the experience, my friends!
 Besides the fabulous food, you really made me feel at home!

 And if you are in São Paulo, don miss the chance to visit this place!

 This is kind of one-off gyuto with a different blade tip design.
 Its satin polished AEB-L blade is just under 20cm and the handle is imbuia root.
 Overall, a very well balanced and light knife.

 I haven used AEB-L for long but am receiving great feedback from the custoemrs who tried this steel.

 I was recently featured on a TV show about enterpreneurism and the link bellow is for the episode that I participated on.
 It is almos as exciting as the last season’s Game of Thrones final episode!
 Or almost…